carbon-language/carbon-lang/docs/design/README.md

   - Private methods and data members are restricted to use by `AdvancedWidget` only, providing a layer of easy validation of the most basic interface constraints.
-- `Subtype` is a nested type, and can be accessed as `AdvancedWidget.Subtype`.
+- `Nestedtype` is a nested type, and can be accessed as `AdvancedWidget.Nestedtype`.

 ##### Allocation, construction, and destruction